stomg7969/OneMomForAll/README.md

 - Add favorite/helpful "parent friend".
 - Picture profile using Firebase Storage.
 - Text translator for globalization (Firebase has extension).
+- Nearby users filter feature (because there will be a lot of users).

 ## Important!
 Sharing location can be a big decision for some people especially for parents.
 It is important to understand how safely our application can administrate users' locations.